fergusean/fast-jwt/README.md

 The verifier is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.

-If the `secret` option is a function, the signer will also accept a Node style callback and will return a promise, supporting therefore both callback and async/await styles.
+If the `secret` option is a function or `useWorkers` is `true`, the verifier will also accept a Node style callback and will return a promise, supporting therefore both callback and async/await styles.

 #### Examples